jmhuie/SlicerBiomech/README.md

 - Imin: Second moment of area around the minor principal axis.

-- Theta: Angle (radians) between the minor principal axis and the horizontal axis in the clockwise direction.
+- Theta: Angle (radians) between the minor principal axis and the horizontal axis.

 - J: Polar moment of area using the principal axes.
 Calculated as Imin + Imax.